lexhouco24-wq/RecipesProject/README.md

 The idea of food to many is simply just the basic necessity that we need to survive.
 However, food has always meant more than that to me.
 From eating food, to watching professionals cook, to even cooking myself, I have always found an interest in the culinary world.
 With that being said, I have wondered what exactly makes a dish so good?
 It could be a variety of different things, but here I want to investigate the relationship between the cooking time and the average rating of various recipes.
 Do people need to spend hours to make a great dish, or could they achieve that goal in a shorter amount of time?
 To conduct this investigation, I am analyzing two datasets that contain cooking times and ratings posted on [food.com](https://www.food.com).

-The first dataset, `recipes`, contains 83782 unique recipes.
+The first dataset, `recipes`, contains 83782 rows, each containing a unique recipe.
 Each recipe has 10 attributes which include the following information:

 | Column             | Description                                                                                                                                                                                       |
 | :----------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |